1996 California Proposition 218: Property-Related Fee or Charge

 In 2006, the California Supreme Court definitively held that a utility charge imposed by an agency for ongoing water delivery, including a consumption based utility charge, was a "property-related" fee.
-In reaching the preceding conclusion about consumption based utility charges, the court relied on the "user fee or charge for a property-related service" component of the constitutional definition.
+In reaching this conclusion about consumption based utility charges, the court relied on the "user fee or charge for a property-related service" component of the constitutional definition.
 Based on the court's reasoning, fees and charges for ongoing sewer and refuse collection services are also "property-related."

 In 2017, the California Supreme Court held that a fee imposed upon persons on the extraction of groundwater was generally no longer a property-related fee under Proposition 218.
 The 2017 California Supreme Court decision disapproved two previous Court of Appeal published decisions holding that a fee on the extraction of groundwater was a property-related fee under Proposition 218.
-This was the first time the California Supreme Court disapproved a published Court of Appeal decision with the resulting effect of taking away Proposition 218 constitutional rights and protections previously recognized by a California appellate court.
+This was the first time the California Supreme Court disapproved a prior published Court of Appeal decision with the resulting effect of taking away Proposition 218 constitutional rights and protections previously recognized by a California appellate court.

 Although fees imposed upon persons on the extraction of groundwater are generally no longer a property-related fee under Proposition 218, such levies may still be subject to local voter approval as a tax under Proposition 26 which California voters approved in 2010.
-However, groundwater fees imposed upon parcels of property may still be subject to the requirements of Proposition 218.
+However, groundwater fees imposed upon parcels of property should still be subject to Proposition 218.
 Furthermore, some groundwater fees may be subject to Proposition 218 compliance as a result of independent statutory requirements.
 For example, fees on the extraction of groundwater imposed by a groundwater sustainability agency are statutorily required to be adopted in accordance with applicable constitutional provisions of Proposition 218.

 Fees on the extraction of groundwater are also generally subject to reduction or repeal using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
-This gives local voters an available legislative remedy to compel an election regarding a groundwater fee previously approved by a local government.
 The local initiative power under Proposition 218 has been used before to repeal a local groundwater fee.